 UTMB Training Part 2 – Nutrition

 The most striking quality of what I eat on a daily basis is that it is made of organic, non-GMO and non-processed foods.
 That’s it!
-That is were the dogma stops.
-This personal guideline is not only important for ultra endurance performance but also for a healthy lifestyle.
-Our ecosystem has worked for thousand of years to provide us with nourishment and medicine.
+That is where the dogma stops.
+This personal guideline is not only important for ultra-endurance performance but also for a healthy lifestyle.
+Our ecosystem has worked for thousands of years to provide us with nourishment and medicine.
 What about sweets then?
 Although I love to make desserts I limit my consumption of processed sugar to a minimum (maybe 3 times a week).
 I tend to not understand when I hear runners at all levels think that because they are active they can just eat what the hell they want!
 The human body and spirit is both strong and susceptible to toxins.
 Typically I eat lean proteins and vegetables and a huge amount of fruits.
 I have the meat usually come from Niman’s Ranch (delivery through Spud) and the veggies and fruits delivered by Farm Fresh.
-My lunch typically is a huge salad and I add carbs with Udi’s bread (I don’t consider myself gluten intolerant but I feel better whenI avoid it).
-For pasta I have been very happy with quinoa pasta.
+My lunch typically is a huge salad and I add carbs with Udi’s bread (I don’t consider myself gluten intolerant but I feel better when I avoid it).
+For pasta, I have been very happy with quinoa pasta.

 I tend to never deviate from my Nature’s Path instant oatmeal with berries for breakfast.
-Occasionally I like to have eggs, bacon and hashbrowns but it’s mostly if someone else cooks it!
+Occasionally I like to have eggs, bacon, and hashbrowns but it’s mostly if someone else cooks it!

-Regarding pre-race or pre-long run nutrition I don’t believe in the carbo loading habit.
-It’s very often that the first comment from someone talking with me about running will be: “So you must carbo load like crazy”.
+Regarding pre-race or pre-long run nutrition I don’t believe in the carbo-loading habit.
+It’s very often that the first comment from someone talking with me about running will be: “So you must carbo-load like crazy”.
 Well no sorry I eat regular meals before a 50mi or 100mile run, maybe a regular serving of pasta.
 Carbo loading might make sense for marathon runners but not for ultra runners who need to fuel on the go.
 Again, the question usually always reveals the attitude that because we run we can pig on food.
 I run because I like it.
 I don’t run to eat.
 I eat because I like it too!
 I think the equation that some people use is just not healthy and twisted.

 This is where things get a little more complicated.
 When I was just running road marathons I was relying exclusively on gels (GU, Cliff Gels – be aware that GU gels contain preservatives such as sodium benzoate – highly processed food).
 I now use Cliff Shot kinds (no Caffeine) and Ginsting Honey gels (32g caffeine per gel – they finally removed the picture of Lance Armstrong from the packaging!).
-When on a long run I eat one of them every hour on the half hour, on the other half hour I eat a natural bar or a burrito.
+When on a long run I eat one of them every hour on the half-hour, on the other half-hour I eat a natural bar or a burrito.
 This way I get in over 400 calories an hour.

 Effort nutrition also requires training.
 It can be hard to swallow the necessary fuel when it’s hot or when one gets tired.
-I have three types of nutrition training runs: regular (similar to race conditions and supply), glutony runs (runs where I force feed myself to make my GI track learn to process foods into muscular fuel) and fasting runs (where I’ll eat nothing before and will subside on 2 or 3 gels – this trains the body to burn fat more efficiently – not a recommended exercise if you are someone who is exercising to lose weight – I do it because I train at an ultra level of endurance).
+I have three types of nutrition training runs: regular (similar to race conditions and supply), gluttony runs (runs where I force feed myself to make my GI track learn to process foods into muscular fuel) and fasting runs (where I’ll eat nothing before and will subside on 2 or 3 gels – this trains the body to burn fat more efficiently – not a recommended exercise if you are someone who is exercising to lose weight – I do it because I train at an ultra level of endurance).

 So what do I pack on those long runs and what do I put in my drop bags (for a training race for instance)?
 Again, as much natural and organic foods as possible.
-Recently I’ve started to pack vegetarian burritos, humus and I eat Bobo oats bars, Mealpack bars, Probars or Nature’s Path bars which is my favorite (disclaimer: they support me but I did eat their wonderful organic non-GMO products before that!).
+Recently I’ve started to pack vegetarian burritos, hummus and I eat Bobo oats bars, Mealpack bars, Pro bars or Nature’s Path bars which is my favorite (disclaimer: they support me but I did eat their wonderful organic non-GMO products before that!).
 If there are aids stations I eat more fruits but I stay away from the candy.
-I don’t drink sport drinks such as Gatorade.
+I don’t drink sports drinks such as Gatorade.
 They are processed foods.
 I stick to water (when running in the wilderness I take water from streams and I sterilize it with my Steripen).
 When a drop-bag is possible I include hummus or extra burritos.
 Not sure what I will include in the UTMB drop bag at Courmayeur (only one drop bag this year).

 Effort supplements are the following: Endurolytes (about one cap an hour depending on dehydration rate), BCAAs (one cap every two hours) and Sportenine (one tablet every two hours).
 As I mentioned in a previous article this mix (in conjunction with proper training) allowed me to run 60 miles in the high sierra, finish with fresh legs without muscle soreness the next day.
 I also carry a Guayaki Energy shot in case of great fatigue but I try to limit caffeine – before I ingest the Guayaki shot (it’s potent!)
 I try to combat fatigue with the Bach Homeopathic Spray (sometimes it works – sometimes it doesn’t).

 I find it difficult to have a good recovery meal after a long run or a race.
 Over 12 or 24 hours the body has gotten used to burning fat and I’m usually not very hungry for an hour or so.
 I usually start with a smoothie (see recipe here).
-Then something that always open my appetite: sushi!
+Then something that always opens my appetite: sushi!
 Then more of whatever is around.
 I eat until I feel satisfied.

 I have found over the years (and after trying many processed ‘sport’ products) that the best fuel is natural fuel.
 I have used this guideline in my training and I’ve been very happy with it.
-Also I feel I have managed to train myself better regarding eating on the run.
-I’m a bit anxious about the foods that will be available at the UTMB; 600kg of saucisson, 2600kg of fromage, 10,000 bananas, 35,000 cereal bars, 5000 beer cans.
+Also, I feel I have managed to train myself better regarding eating on the run.
+I’m a bit anxious about the foods that will be available at the UTMB; 600kg of saucisson, 2600kg of Fromage, 10,000 bananas, 35,000 cereal bars, 5000 beer cans.
 12000 liters of soup.
 Although it will be great French, Italian or Swiss stuff it’s not what I train with usually but it is pretty much what I eat in the mountains.
 I’m putting burritos in my bag – that’s for sure!